tardate/LittleArduinoProjects/Audio/GranularSynth/README.md

 ![Build](./assets/GranularSynth_breadboard_build.jpg?raw=true)

-## Warning: output impedence
+## Warning: output impedance

 The circuits used here send the ATmega328 output pin straight to the audio out (left) channel with no protection.
-This means care is required not to plug it directly into any low impedence device; doing so could damage the microprocessor.
+This means care is required not to plug it directly into any low impedance device; doing so could damage the microprocessor.

 ## Putting it in a Can